Personal Injury Solicitors

 - Road traffic accidents, for example those involving a vehicle, cyclist or pedestrian

-- Medical negligence (also known as clinical negligence), including misdiagnosis, delayed diagnosis, surgery and GP negligence
+- Medical negligence (also known as clinical negligence), including misdiagnosis, delayed diagnosis, surgery errors and GP negligence

 - Serious injuries including brain trauma, head injury advice, spinal injuries and fatal accident claims